HomeCharity and Nonprofit OrganizationsPop Culture Hero Coalition

 The Pop Culture Hero Coalition helps improve the social and emotional skills in children through examples in pop culture that they can relate to, not just Star Trek but a wide variety of narratives and mediums as well.
 Their website highlights uplifting quotes from many pop culture icons, from Batman (“Why do we fail?
 So we can learn to pick ourselves back up.
 You are someone.
 You mean something.”) to Wonder Woman (“You are stronger than you believe.
 You have greater powers than you know.”) to the Black Panther (“You get to decide what kind of king you are going to be.”)
 Positive messages abound within pop culture, and the Pop Culture Hero Coalition is committed to bringing those messages into the real world.

-It is a proven fact that the best way to teach children is by using something that is already part of their lives.
+It has been proven that the best way to teach children is by using something that is already part of their lives.
 The pop culture that children enjoy can thus be utilized to not only entertain kids but engage them socially and allow them to make emotional connections to the characters.

 “When they get together, they all share social anxieties, social insecurities,” Carrie Goldman explained at Star Trek: Mission.
 “They all want to fit in, and they all have a lot of fronting and masking behaviors that they use for coping skills to hide how scared they are.
 And they don’t want to talk about that to each other because it’s terrifying.
 So going back to what Chris said about the proxy, what I do with the curriculum is we find characters from a whole range of different situations and we say, ‘Hey, let’s look at how this character in this story feels insecure or scared or socially anxious, and it gives kids a safe metaphor to talk about their own feelings.”